Wolves, Wildflowers, and Wilderness Whispers: Inside Churchill Wild’s Epic Manitoba Adventure

 Pretty But Poisonous

 Churchill is a botanists dream come true.
-And in fact, people travel from across the globe to come to Churchill and northern Manitoba, just for it's flora.
-Wildflowers, lichen, grasses, there is an abundance of life here far beyond the chirps and the roars.
-Water hemlock (pictured right) is pretty...but poisonous.
-Water crows foot (pictured left) can be found along with samphire (pictured centre) scattered throughout the landscape.
+In fact, people travel across the globe to see Churchill and northern Manitoba's flora.
+Wildflowers, lichen, grasses — there is an abundance of life here beyond the chirps and the roars.
+Water hemlock (pictured right) is pretty, but poisonous.
+Water crows foot (pictured left) can be found along with samphire (pictured centre) and scattered throughout the landscape.

 Where The Wild Things Are